GLASGOW JEWISH CEMETERY

 PRESERVING THEIR PAST, SAFEGUARDING THEIR FUTURE

-refurbishment project.
-Below, we set out our plans, and ask for your help, without which they cannot succeed.
+Below, we report on progress to date and set out our plans for the future – and we ask for your help, without which these plans cannot succeed.

 The project is in two parts: